ormsbee/ormsbee.github.io/_posts/2015-07-21-empathy-and-error-logging.md

 )
 ```

 As the author, that might feel silly.
-This code is clearly only ever reached if
+Maybe this code is only ever reached if
 the enrollment was advertised, and if it wasn't in the active enrollment period,
 it wouldn't be advertised.